ntacv/ntacv.github.io/README.md

 - [ ] npm to yarn
 - [ ] html to ts
+- [ ] connect to strapi and check postgre on render
 - [ ] ghpages to cloudflare/vercel/render
 - [ ] json for wording and update all